retrocomputacion/retroterm/README.md

 - Bugfix, C64 ports: Fixed glitched sprites after downloading to disk

 ### v0.21 (Intermediate Github version, no oficial release):
-- New shortcut key for the Plus/4 port: `CBM+,` disables/enables the FLASH-ON control code.
+- New shortcut key for the Plus/4 port: `CBM`+`,` disables/enables the FLASH-ON control code.
 Improves compatibility with BBSs running Centipede 128 software.
 - Bugfix for the Commodore 64 ports: No more extraneous beep after streaming PCM audio.

 ### v0.20 (02/January/2024):